YosysHQ/mcy/README.md

 This will create a `database/` directory, run the Yosys script and create `database/design.il`, create `size` mutations and store them in `database/db.sqlite3`.

-Running `mcy reset` will re-run the `[logic]` section for all mutations and output some statistics.
+Running `mcy reset` re-runs the `[logic]` section for all mutations, imports additional mutations if the value of the `size` option has been increased, resets the "running" status of all tests, removes the `tasks/` directory, and prints some statistics.

-Running `mcy status` will only output the statistics from `mcy reset` but will not make any changes to the database.
+Running `mcy status` prints the statistics from `mcy reset` but will not make any changes to the database.

 Running `mcy list` will list all mutations and their current tags.